eurecom-s3/symqemu/README.md

 ## SymQEMU compilation options

 Several compilation options are available:
-- `enable-symcc-shared`: Compile SymQEMU with the shared library of `SymCC Runtime` instead of a static library
+- `enable-symcc-shared`: Compile SymQEMU with the shared library of `SymCC Runtime` instead of a static library.
 - `symcc-backend`: Choose a specific backend from `SymCC Runtime`.
-Please have a look to [symcc-rt](https://github.com/eurecom-s3/symcc-rt.git) to get an exhaustive list of available backends.
+Please have a look at [symcc-rt](https://github.com/eurecom-s3/symcc-rt.git) to get an exhaustive list of available backends.

 ## Running SymQEMU